 If you’re trading options, you’re basically trading two types..
 They’re known as calls and puts.
 Beginner options traders tend to be most familiar with buying them “long”.
 You may be nodding along if you’re a new trader.
 So I’ll ask you this: “Do you know how to sell a call spread?”
 You should…

 Before we get into how to sell a call let’s talk about options.
 Options give you the right but not the obligation to buy or sell a stock at a certain price within a set time frame.
 Options are wasting assets because they expire at a certain specific date in the future, and the time value of that option is built into the price of the contract.

 One options contract controls 100 shares.
 As a result, trading options tends to be cheaper because you’re not buying 100 shares outright.
 However, you can use options to do just that if you want.

 Many trading services offer options because they’re unique and have many strategies.
 In this post we’re going to talk about how to sell a call.
 The concept of selling calls is unique and a great way to make a profit.
 Call spreads are one of the ways we like to swing trade because of the higher probability of a successful trade versus BUYING a call.

 What Does It Mean to Sell a Call Option?

 No matter whether you’re just beginning to learn stock market trading or you’re an old pro, we’re all familiar with buying calls.
-It’s the most simple form of options trading (check out our learn options trading page for more help).
+It’s the most simple form of options trading.

 However, the more you learn, the more you realize nothing is exactly simple in options.
 The different moving parts have an affect on your profit and loss potential.